-BLUEPRINTS: Second Quarter Edition 2022
+BLUEPRINTS: Third Quarter Edition 2022

 It’s that time of year again!
 Spring in New Mexico means wind and at Builders Trust, it means it’s time for the Claims Payment Option program.
 We will be sending out invoices in early June with a due date of June 30th for you to submit payment for any 2021 claims you wish to buy back.
 Remember, this program is voluntary.
 You are not required to buy back any of these claims.
 But it is your opportunity to help lower your work comp costs via reduced mods and tier levels.** Should you have any questions once you receive your invoice, please don’t hesitate to contact the Policy Administration Department here at Builders Trust at (505) 345-3477 or (800) 640-3369. ** Not all buy backs will result in a reduction in pricing.